-University of Illinois, Champaign-Urbana, 1993-1996, B Arch University of California, Los Angeles, 1997-2000, M Arch
+University of Illinois, Champaign-Urbana, 1993-1996, B.Arch University of California, Los Angeles, 1997-2000, M.Arch

-Rob Ley currently teaches graduate and undergraduate design studios and seminars at the University of Southern California (USC) and at the Southern California Institute of Architecture (SCI-Arc).
-Ley has lectured and exhibited extensively on the topics of architecture, technology and innovation for the public sphere at institutions including the Cooper Union (New York), the American Institute Vienna (Vienna, Austria), Los Angeles Forum for Architecture and Urban Design (Los Angeles), Virginia Tech School of Architecture (Blacksburg, VA), and the Milwaukee Institute of Art and Design (Milwaukee, WI).
-Prior to founding Urbana, Ley worked as Project Manager for Randall Stout Architects, Senior Designer for Cliff Garten Studio, and Designer for Dmac Architecture.
-He holds a Master of Architecture from University of California, Los Angeles (UCLA) and a Bachelor of Science in Architecture from the University of Illinois, Urbana-Champaign.
+Rob Ley currently teaches graduate and undergraduate design studios and seminars at the University of Southern California (USC).
+Ley has lectured and exhibited internationally on the topics of public art, design, technology and innovation for the public sphere at institutions including the Cooper Union (New York), the American Institute Vienna (Vienna, Austria), Los Angeles Forum for Architecture and Urban Design (Los Angeles), Virginia Tech School of Architecture (Blacksburg, VA), and the Milwaukee Institute of Art and Design (Milwaukee, WI).
+Rob holds a Master of Architecture from the University of California, Los Angeles (UCLA) and a Bachelor of Science in Architecture from the University of Illinois, Urbana-Champaign.

 Related Links: rob-ley.com

 This course provides an introduction to a range of new fabrication techniques and technologies that will encourage students to rethink the nature of architectural fabrication and representation.
 The subject matter in this course anticipates that students already have a working knowledge of the major material groups within architectural design and construction (Wood, Metals, Concrete, Masonry, Glass, Plastics, and Composites).
 Over the course of the semester, we will look closely at how these materials are being utilized and advanced in fields outside of architecture and will also learn the methods and processes that are used in their fabrication.